RE-SS3D/SS3D/CONTRIBUTING.md

 ## SETTING UP THE PROJECT

 1. Clone this (SS3D) repository.
-2. [Download Unity 2019.2](https://unity3d.com/get-unity/download/archive) and open the folder containing the project in Unity.
+2. [Download Unity 2019.3.7 or newer](https://unity3d.com/get-unity/download/archive) and open the folder containing the project in Unity.

 ### Project Maintainers: